-The Town of Jean Lafitte is situated along the Barataria Waterway approximately 13 miles south of New Orleans and has seen a history of flood events from rainfall, tropical storms, and even extreme high tides.
-One project currently under construction in this area includes 3 miles of floodwall protection for the Fisher Basin that will tie into the pre-existing levee embankment on the east side, providing risk reduction to over 453 acres of zoned residential and nonresidential property.
-The project was funded through a combination of surplus, capital outlay, and statewide flood control funds from CPRA and the Department of Transportation and Development (DOTD).
-On schedule to be completed by December 2018, the Lafitte Independent Levee District is leading this project and will be handling operations and maintenance after completion.
+The Town of Jean Lafitte is situated along the Barataria Bay Waterway approximately 13 miles south of New Orleans and has seen a history of flood events from rainfall, tropical storms, and even extreme high tides.
+One project currently under construction in this area includes three miles of floodwall protection for the Fisher Basin that will tie into the pre-existing levee embankment on the east side, providing risk reduction to over 453 acres of zoned residential and non-residential property.
+The project was funded through a combination of surplus, capital outlay, and state wide flood control funds from CPRA and the Department of Transportation and Development (DOTD).
+On schedule to be completed by December 2018, the Lafitte Independent Levee District (LILD) is leading this project and will be handling operations and maintenance after completion.

-An additional project currently undergoing engineering and design is Rosethorne Tidal Protection, which will provide approximately 2 miles of floodwall protection and 3.5 miles of improved back levee, resulting in an increased level of risk reduction to 610 acres of residential and non-residential property.
-CPRA is focused on securing nearly \$125 million in additional project funding to complete Rosethorne and future projects; these include tidal protection projects for Crown Point, Paillet Basin, Goose Bayou, and Lower Lafitte resulting in improved flood risk reduction for over 1,500 acres of residential and non-residential property.
+An additional project currently undergoing engineering and design is Rosethorne Tidal Protection, which will provide approximately two miles of floodwall protection and 3.5 miles of improved back levee, resulting in an increased level of risk reduction to 610 acres of residential and non-residential property.
+CPRA and LILD are focused on securing nearly \$308 million in additional project funding to complete Rosethorne and future projects; these include tidal protection projects for Crown Point, Paillet Basin, Goose Bayou, and Lower Lafitte, resulting in improved flood risk reduction for residential and non-residential property.